White River Township, Johnson County, Indiana

-White River Township is one of nine townships in Johnson County, Indiana.
+White River Township is one of nine townships in Johnson County, Indiana, United States.
 As of the 2010 census, its population was 42,100 and it contained 16,122 housing units.

 Geography

 According to the 2010 census, the township has a total area of 47.4 sqmi, of which 47.08 sqmi (or 99.32%) is land and 0.31 sqmi (or 0.65%) is water.

 Education

 Education is provided by Center Grove, Maple Grove, North Grove, Pleasant Grove, and Sugar Grove Elementary Schools, Middle School Central and Middle School North, and Center Grove High School.
 Saints Francis & Clare also provides a Catholic education for children in grades preschool through 8th grade.